 The magazine sale also opened another door for me.
 An invitation came from investors to build an Internet portal with an international team for wellness experts.
 Those were lessons from the early days of online marketing that lend themselves to boomers who want to sell.?

-Sigrid and I share a passion for helping others to see their dreams some true.
-Together, we have developed a simple-to-use program for boomers to take advantage of a newly thriving marketing and to find buyers ready to pursue their own visions of ownership.
+Sigrid and I share a passion for helping others to see their dreams come true.
+Together, we have developed a simple-to-use program for business owners to find buyers ready to pursue their own visions of retirement or a second career.

 Then this is what we have for you:

 Do you have Questions?
 Here's a Series of Interviews: